 King Marcus Favor had just returned to his castle after a ten-year-long battle with several forces, all of which were out to take control of his kingdom.
-Though he and his army won every challenge, they lost a large number of great friends in the process.
-King Marcus and his army were welcomed back with opened arms by those who loved them, which didn't include the common people of his kingdom.
-The people in question hoped that the king didn't make it back, well, alive anyway that is.
-Unlike his father, King Albert Favor, who was a fair man, and was loved by the people, King Marcus was a tyrant, who was despised by the masses.
+Though he and his army won every challenge, they lost many great friends.
+Those who loved them welcomed King Marcus and his army back with opened arms, which didn’t include the common people of his kingdom.
+The people in question hoped that the king didn’t make it back.
+Well, alive anyway, that is.
+Unlike his father, King Albert Favor, who was a fair man, and one loved by the people, King Marcus was a tyrant, who was despised by the masses.
 To celebrate their victories, King Marcus hosted an elaborate party.
-Food, drink, women, music, and entertainment...were on full display.
-The entertainment came in the form of court jesters'.
+Food, drink, women, music, and entertainment were on full display.
+The entertainment came as court jesters.
 King Marcus loved to laugh, but he had a warped sense of humor.
-He drew amusement from the misery of others, and he deemed the death of others...as the most comical act of all.
-He requested the presence of all the court jesters' in the kingdom, and though not one wanted to appear, they all knew it was in their best interest to do so.
-One by one they felled to make King Marcus as much as a snicker, and because of this, they were ordered beheaded... right before the crowd.
+He drew amusement from the misery of others, and he deemed the death of others as the most comical act of all.
+He requested the presence of all the court jesters in the kingdom, and though no one wanted to appear, they all knew it was in their best interest to do so.
+One by one they felled to make King Marcus as much as a snicker and because of this, they were ordered beheaded... right before the crowd.
 After each execution, King Marcus and several of his men laughed insanely.
-The crowd, most of which were left in shock, as well as in tears, just couldn't comprehend such unsettling behavior.
+The crowd, most of which were left in shock, as well as in tears, just couldn’t comprehend such unsettling behavior.

 “My Lord, you have had all but one eliminated,” the commander said confidently.

 “Jeremy Jones,” King Marcus said in a trance-like state.